 What we do

-Ombudsman SA investigates complaints about South Australian government and local government agencies, conducts freedom of information reviews, and supports and monitors the implementation of the Information Sharing Guidelines.
+Ombudsman SA investigates complaints about South Australian government and local government agencies and conducts freedom of information reviews.
 Anyone can lodge a complaint, and the Ombudsman can also receive information about State and local government activities confidentially from whistleblowers.

 The South Australian Ombudsman is an independent officer who has comprehensive power to: